Skip to content

 Latuda side effects

 Latuda has some common side effects.
-The most common side effects of Latuda include:
+Side effects of Latuda include:

 • Drowsiness